in undermining the experiment in democracy

 In the VII District Command of the army stationed in Bavaria, Major General Ritter and his assistant Captain Ernst Röhm gave support and protection to the Free Corps, which Bullock calls the "training schools for the political murder and terrorism which disfigured German life up to 1924, and again after 1929."

-Taking advantage of the internal problems caused by the Treaty of Versailles, Adolph Hitler attempted another putsch in Munich.
+Taking advantage of the internal problems caused by the Treaty of Versailles, Adolf Hitler attempted another putsch in Munich.
 Once again, General Ludendorff was involved.
 Despite much support, the putsch ended in failure and the leaders were arrested.
 While Hitler received a light sentence, Ludendorff was set free.

 Questions to consider